Embracing the Transformative Power of Self-Compassion

 When we consider self-compassion as an internal way of relating to ourselves, it is easier to see that a deep feeling of care from the heart is essential.
 That core of self-compassion will then dictate the actions we take externally, but it is within that self-compassion lies.

-self-compassion, Embracing the Transformative Power of Self-Compassion
+Embracing the Transformative Power of Self-Compassion — Is Self Compassion All Or Nothing

 Is Self-Compassion All or Nothing?